 Repeaters are not alarms, nor do they chime on their own, which would quickly become tiresome.
 Instead they operate on demand when the wearer wants to check the time, in which case he pulls a spring-loaded slider on the side of the watch case to activate it.

 Adding a sonic element to a watch movement is not easy, much less one that “knows” the time.

 Adding a sonic element to a watch movement is not easy, much less one that “knows” the time.
 Space is one issue; in a wristwatch case, it requires shoehorning the synchronizing, striking and separate winding elements alongside the rest of the watch movement.
-And then there’s the matter of tuning the acoustics to not only be loud but have a clear and pleasing sound, in multiple tones to differentiate minutes from hours.
+And then there’s the matter of tuning the acoustics to not only be loud, but to have a clear and pleasing sound in multiple tones to differentiate minutes from hours.

 A repeater mechanism is wound separately from the timekeeping components of the watch.
 The required tension to sound the gongs is not as great as that for the watch’s mainspring, which is keeping constant time, so “arming” the repeater is accomplished by tensioning the spring that powers the chiming mechanism.
 This is done by pushing the slide on the side of the watch case, which tensions the chiming spring in the same way that pulling a toy race car backwards gives it the power to move forward when released.